 Medical management is an important aspect of therapy.
 Here your doctor may send you for testing of hearing and the vestibular system.
-It is important to follow of of your recommended appointments and see a specialist in some cases.
+It is important to follow of of your recommended appointments and see a physiotherapist in some cases.
 Typically medications are used to ease the symptoms and reduce the pressure in the ear.
 Vestibular physiotherapy can help with symptoms of dizziness and off balanced and help retrain the system.
 In some cases, surgical intervention is necessary.

 Central Vestibulopathy involves patients that have dysfunction involving the central processing and integration of visual, somatosensory, and vestibular information coming from the ear into the brain.
 ‘Central’ typically means brain, and damage to the brain can arise from a variety of causes.
 Some causes include: stoke, tumours, autoimmune disease, cortical and brainstem lesions, hydrocephalus, traumatic brain injury resulting in bleeding, and concussion.
 Patients present with complaints of chronic balance and dizziness issues that go up and down while sitting or standing.
 Balance disturbances and other visual disturbances can also occur.